 - By June 28, 2017, Canada shall modify its processes surrounding Jordan's Principle to reflect the following standards: - The government department of first contact will evaluate the individual needs of the child requesting services under Jordan's Principle or that could be considered a case under Jordan's Principle. - ii.
-The initial evaluation will be made within 12-48 hours of its receipt. - Canada shall cease imposing service delays due to administrative procedures before funding is provided. - iv.
+The initial evaluation will be made within12-48 hours of its receipt. - iii.
+Canada shall cease imposing service delays due to administrative procedures before funding is provided. - iv.
 If the request is granted, the government department of first contact shall pay for the service without engaging in administrative procedures before funding is provided. - v.
-If the request is denied, the government department of first contact shall inform the applicant, in writing, of their right to appeal the decision and instructions on how to do this. - By June 28, 2017, Canada shall implement processes to ensure that all possible Jordan's Principle cases are identified and addressed. - By July 27, 2017, Canada shall develop internal systems to track the number of Jordan's Principle cases received and all aspects of the case (e.g., reason for application, service provided, etc.).
+If the request is denied, the government department of first contact shall inform the applicant, in writing, of their right to appeal the decision and instructions on how to do this. - By June 28, 2017, Canada shall implement processes to ensure that all possible Jordan's Principle cases are identified and addressed. - By July 27, 2017, Canada shall develop internal systems to track the number of Jordan's Principle cases received and all aspects of the case (e.g., reason for application, service provided, etc.). - 8.
+By November 15, 2017, (and every 6 months thereafter) Canada shall provide a report and affidavit materials to the Tribunal in regards to the internal tracking system.